tea7010/MyLearning/english/writing.md

 * I thought I need to talk to chatgpt more to be used to speaking and expressing my thoughts outside.
 It is also a good practice for me to talk in english.
 * I think I need to talk to ChatGPT more to get used to speaking and expressing my thoughts.
 It’s also a great way to practice speaking in English.

+* Camping is really a hobby costs a lot.
+I think I have almost spent a grand already although I have never been to a camp site yet.
+So far, I bought a double size swag, a nice pair of chairs, a foldable table, a muk mat, and some lights.
+I still need some kitchen stuff when I really do a life in wild.
+* Camping is really an expensive hobby.
+I think I’ve already spent almost a grand, even though I haven’t been to a campsite yet.
+So far, I’ve bought a double-size swag, a nice pair of chairs, a foldable table, a muk mat, and some lights.
+I still need some kitchen gear for when I actually camp in the wild.